vectorsigmaissomewhere/Gorkhey-Tv/README.md

 there is one problem when I stop the tomcat server and restart it .
 It tells me to remove the cookies. like couldn't connect to localhost.

-also we were unable to show the images in product page and in home page we have not written code for featured products , fix this too
+also I am unable to show the images in product page and in home page we have not written code for featured products , fix this too

 Fix it if you can